async-profiler/async-profiler/README.md

 * `-f FILENAME` - the file name to dump the profile information to.
 Example: `./profiler.sh -o collapsed -f /tmp/traces.txt 8983`

+* `-v`, `--version` - prints the version of profiler library.
+If PID is specified, gets the version of the library loaded into the given process.

 ## Restrictions/Limitations

 * On most Linux systems, `perf_events` captures call stacks with a maximum depth